MarkWilcock/Generative-AI-Course/10 Introduction.md

 ## Large Language Models (LLMs)

 A large language model is a type of AI program designed to understand, generate, and interact with human language.
 It's trained on vast amounts of text data.
-It repatedly predicts the next word in a sentence to build a response to a prompt.
+It repeatedly predicts the next word in a sentence to build a response to a prompt.
 It can answer questions, write essays, and create code.
 Here are a couple of useful terms
 * *prompt*  - input to the LLM, usuual a sentecnce or paragraph
 * *completion* - the output (or response) from the LLM